 Beware of other artists attempting to explain Dru's Color Method.
 Improperly trained and non-qualified artists will not grasp important concepts and therefore incorrectly convey Dru's material.
-A large majority of Dru's recent research (from 2000-2012) was just added to the curriculum, making several of his older techniques obsolete.
-At this time, only Eddy Wouters is endorsed as having complete knowledge and understanding to teach Dru's Color Buffer Method.
+A large majority of Dru's recent research (from 2000-2014) was just added to the curriculum, making several of his older techniques obsolete.

 Naturally some of the method encompasses commonly known elements of vision, such as perspective, light, shadow, etc, but it also addresses topics not previously published, such as blue color shift in sprayed white paint.
 The term "buffer" refers to the limiting or blocking effect of opaque white paint added to transparent paint in specific proportions to control darkness and color saturation when sprayed through the airbrush.

 The foundation of Dru's system rests on his color wheel (figure 1) and the relationships between the colors positioned around it.
 Dru's wheel differs from other color wheels, such as the Munsell wheel, in that every color on the wheel has a corresponding complementary color that can

 be determined by drawing a straight line though the center to the opposite side of the wheel.
 Observe that colors inside the wheel are less saturated or closer to gray.